-In connection with the Quarterly Report of Kaman Corporation (the "Corporation") on Form 10-Q for the fiscal quarter ended March 30, 2007, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Robert M. Garneau, Executive Vice President and Chief Financial Officer of the Corporation, certify, pursuant to 18 U.S.C.
+In connection with the Amendment No. 1 to the Quarterly Report of Kaman Corporation (the "Corporation") on Form 10-Q for the fiscal quarter ended March 30, 2007, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Robert M. Garneau, Executive Vice President and Chief Financial Officer of the Corporation, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge:

-1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, and

-2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Corporation.
+- 1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, and - 2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Corporation.

-By: /s/ Robert M. Garneau
+Date: August 2, 2007 By: /s/ Robert M. Garneau